Celebrate Canada Day 2026

 Hiking

 Lace up your hiking boots!
-Experience Ontario’s countless hiking trails filled with incredible views and captivating wildlife.
+Experience Ontario’s countless hiking trails filled with incredible views and wildlife viewing opportunities.

 Kakabeka Falls Provincial Park